ahamlinman/randomizer/SERVERLESS.md

 ## Upgrades and Maintenance

-To upgrade the randomizer deployment in your AWS account, run the above command in a newer version of the randomizer repository.
+To upgrade the randomizer deployment in your AWS account, run `./hfc build-deploy Randomizer` in a newer version of the repository.

 Run `./hfc help` to learn more about additional commands that might be useful.